UnbihexiumFan/explorers-bane/README.md

 # explorers-bane

 Explorer's Bane is a 3D voxel game developed by me, UnbihexiumFan.
+Not to be confused with _The Explorer's Bane_

 Nobody ever said it had good graphics.
-It is probably a bad 3D video game.

 To access the game, go to explorers_bane/main.py.